 I classify the LinkedIn daters in three groups.

 1. The oblivious.
-Not everyone who comes across as a LinkedIn dater knows better.
+Not everyone knows better.
 They are oblivious.
 They don’t know they’re crossing the line.
-They are attracted to a LinkedIn member as a professional connection, but their overtures become too personal.
+Their initial intention is to network professionally, but their overtures become too personal.

-Their purpose for meeting with someone for coffee may be for professional reasons at first, but they eventually develop a personal interest that isn’t returned.
+Their purpose to connect online and meet a woman for coffee may be for professional reasons at first, but they eventually develop a personal interest that isn’t returned.
 Nonetheless, their overtures persist, making it uncomfortable for the recipient of their advances.

 2. The stalker is the next level of LinkedIn dater.
 They’re showing up on a person’s profile view on a daily basis.
 They really don’t have anything in common with the person, yet they’re ever present.